Truly Raw Oats vs. Standard Oats

 Blue Mountain Organics has found a way to bring us truly raw rolled oats.
 They take raw whole oats that have been never been steamed or exposed to high temperatures, then the whole oat is passed through a slow-speed rolling mill, which they hand crank to ensure that they will not get heated.
 This keeps them delicious and full of vitamins, minerals and antioxidants.

 100% Organic Fresh rolled oats.
 These oats are cold-rolled in small batches using special equipment to retain nutrients and flavor.
 You can make great raw oat cookies, especially pleasing in colder weather and as a holiday treat.
 Very suitable to serve to cooked foodists.
 This is a gluten-free product, however, cross-contamination may occur during harvesting and transportation.

 A brief over-view of what different oats mean:

 Most oats go through many processing procedures after the hull is removed.
 Because of this, they also usually lose a lot of their nutrition.
-It is advisable to look for oatmeal that has gone through the least processing.
-Doing so will help you get the most nutrition that a bowl of oatmeal can offer.
+It is advisable to look for oatmeal that has gone through the least amount of processing.
+Doing so will help you get the most nutrition that a bowl of oatmeal.
 For example, old-fashioned oats are the most processed since they have to be rolled and steamed.
 The bran is then removed, which is where a great deal of the nutrients reside.
 The types that are least processed are steel-cut oats and oat groats.

 Whole oats have a hard outer hull that must be removed before it’s ready for human consumption.
 Removing this hard outer hull is not trivial, so if you want whole oats to eat, purchase them already hulled.
 The oat hulls are a source of the chemical solvent furfural.
 Hulled oats are known as ‘groats’.